The Wellness Economy Is Maturing — and the Pressure Is Landing on HR

 A logistics company might discover through claims data that musculoskeletal issues are their primary cost driver, not stress.
 A tech firm might find early-career employees need financial wellness more urgently than fitness subsidies.

-The privacy dimension matters.
-The best approaches use aggregated, anonymized data to identify population-level patterns, then offer personalized options employees can opt into voluntarily.
-Surveillance is not personalization.
+On privacy: The best approaches use aggregated, anonymized data to identify population-level patterns, then offer personalized options employees can opt into voluntarily.
+Surveillance is not personalization — and employees know the difference.

 Trend 3: Prevention Economics Finally Land